The Patons of Wooers' Alley

 We hope you enjoyed the Paton Trail.

-If you are visiting Edinburgh don't forget to do The Amelia Trail, exploring the statues of Amelia Robertson Hill.
-Thank you!
+If you are visiting Edinburgh, why not try The Amelia Trail, exploring the statues of Amelia Robertson Hill.